 There are so many resources available for people to obtain help in this community of ours.
 The partnerships and coalitions connecting organizations make reaching those resources more streamline.

-Colleen is the Deputy Director for the Center for Court Innovation of Upstate New York.
-Learn more about the center's projects on Facebook: The City's Peacemaking project @nwspeacemaking and the Parent Support Program @ParentSupportProgramUpstate
+Meet the Deputy Director and learn more about the center's projects on Facebook: The City's Peacemaking project @nwspeacemaking and the Parent Support Program @ParentSupportProgramUpstate

 Hope will get us all through this, stronger than ever and hope can be found in learning about all the different organizations in our community working on the frontlines to help people in need.

-NEW and featured video!
 We continue to speak with role models and leaders within our community about adapting to change and incorporating empathy into our practice.
-Rev. Joe offers a unique frontline perspective on how Corvid-19 is being experienced in the spiritual relationship services within healthcare.
+Rev. Joe offers a unique frontline perspective on how Covid-19 is being experienced in the spiritual relationship services within healthcare.

-Kate Houck, Executive Director of David's Refuge.
 Caring and providing resources for caregivers has new and unique challenges in this time of self-isolation.
 Isolating a family who cares for a child with special needs or a medical condition can bring additional pressures to an already trying situation.
 Kate and her staff are adapting their services to most help their families.
-They are an inspiration.
-Learn more at davidsrefuge.org.

 First in a series of interviews with CNY EIA (in this case; Empathetic, Intelligent and Amazing) role models.
 We will learn how they incorporate empathy into business and day to day life during these times that can be stressful and frustrating.
 Today meet Kate D. Mahoney; author, speaker, patient advocate and friend.
 One way to get to know Kate better is reading her book Misfit Miracle Girl; Candid Reflections, available at the Saint Marianne Cope gift shop.